-Founded in 1879, WHS has been saving the lives of animals in need for 137 years.
-WHS operates shelters in Milwaukee, Ozaukee and Racine Counties, as well as a spay/neuter clinic in West Allis.
-WHS annually serves 35,000 animals.
+Founded in 1879, WHS has been saving the lives of animals in need for 139 years.
+WHS operates shelters in Milwaukee, Ozaukee, Racine, Brown, and Door Counties, as well as a spay/neuter clinic in West Allis.
+WHS annually serves 40,000 animals.
 We receive no general government funding and we are not part of any national umbrella organization.
 Simply put, we could never do it without you.

 By donating to the Wisconsin Humane Society, you are making the following programs possible:

-- A comprehensive adoption program that matches 10,000 homeless animals with new families; there are no time or space limits for any animals in our adoption program.
+- A comprehensive adoption program that matches more than 10,000 homeless animals with new families each year; there are no time or space limits for any animals in our adoption program.
 We receive nearly all the area's surrendered animals, as well as animals from local and state animal control facilities, and animals transferred from other shelters.
-We are the stray animal holding facility for Racine and Ozaukee Counties only.

 - Affordable spay/neuter services open to the public at the WHS Spay/Neuter Clinic in West Allis.